Yehia-Arja/Restaurant-Manager/README.md

 <!-- project overview -->
 <img src="./readme/title2.svg"/>

-> **SmartDine** brings your restaurant brand to life across every branch, screen, and interaction.
+> **SmartDine** is your restaurant’s secret weapon.
+> It’s not just about menus and orders — it’s about making every branch, every client, and every owner feel like they’re part of something seamless and smart.
-> Whether you're running one location or fifty, it transforms the chaos of operations into a connected, delightful experience.
+> Whether you're running one location or fifty, SmartDine gives you a command center to manage it all effortlessly.
-> Clients enjoy smoother ordering, owners stay in control, and admins manage it all from the top.
->
-> It’s fast.
-It’s smart.
-And it’s built for restaurants ready to scale without losing their soul.
+> Real-time insights, AR-powered previews, AI-based combos, and client-facing assistants — it's not a system, it's your digital restaurant empire.

 <br><br>